Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Application to PWLR Lyapunov Functions

-Then there exists a PWLR RLF with partitioning matrix $H$ if and only if there exist feasible solution to the above linear program with $\ker C=\ker \Gamma$ satisfied.
-Furthermore, the PWLR RLF can be made convex by adding the constraints $\eta_{kj}\ge 0$. \strut \end{proposition}
+Then there exists a PWLR RLF with partitioning matrix $H$ if and only if there exists a feasible solution to the above linear program that satisfies $\ker C=\ker \Gamma$ satisfied.
+Furthermore, the PWLR RLF can be made convex by adding the constraints $\eta_{kj}\ge 0$. \strut \end{proposition} \begin{remark} A natural choice for $H$ is $H:=\Gamma$.
+The Lyapunov function reduces then to: